mozilla/gcp-ingestion/docs/architecture/overview.md

 the new implementation by simply changing the definition of the user-facing view.

-## Known Issues
+## Limits

+- The maximum `Content-Length` accepted at the edge is 1 MB; larger payloads will be dropped
+- The maximum payload size after being decompressed in the Decoder is 8 MB;
+  larger payloads will trigger a `PayloadTooLarge` exception and be sent to error output
-- Hard limit of 10,000 columns per table in BigQuery
+- Hard limit of 10,000 columns per table in BigQuery (see [Load job limits](https://cloud.google.com/bigquery/quotas#load_jobs))
-- Max of 100,000 streaming inserts per second per BigQuery table
+- Max of 1,000,000 streaming inserts per second per BigQuery table, lower if we populate `insertId` (see [Streaming insert limits](https://cloud.google.com/bigquery/quotas#streaming_inserts))
 - A PubSub topic without any subscriptions drops all messages until a subscription is created
 - API Rate Limit: 20 req/sec